Night Moves (1975 film): Production

 Night Moves was shot in the fall of 1973, but since Melanie Griffith was just 16 at the time her underwater nude scenes were filmed, the movie was not released until 1975.
 The role of Ellen, played by Susan Clark, was originally offered to Faye Dunaway, who turned it down to star in Chinatown.
 Dunaway had just split from one of the film's stars, Harris Yulin, after a two-year relationship.
 Night Movess original title, Dark Tower, had to be changed so as to not confuse the film with the 1974 blockbuster hit The Towering Inferno.
-The house belonging to James Woods' character Quentin was owned by Phil Kaufman, road manager for Gram Parsons at the time of Parsons's death.
-Kaufman's subsequent actions became the basis for the 2003 film Grand Theft Parsons.
-The cast and crew of Night Moves were shooting at the house on the day the police came to question Kaufman, and as they were taking him away, Arthur Penn turned to Gene Hackman and said, "Man, we're shooting the wrong movie".